 What happens at the first antenatal visit?

 At the booking-in visit a midwife will talk to you.
 This visit is generally longer and takes 1 – 1 ½ hours.
 During this visit, you will be asked lots of questions about your medical history, other pregnancies you may have had, your social circumstances and the support you have during pregnancy, the birth and after the baby is born.
 If you are going to need additional support because of your disability, organising this in pregnancy is the best time.
-You will then have this support available when you go home from hospital with your baby.
+You will then have this support available when you go home

 Options for pregnancy Care